langleyfoxall/technologies/quality-assurance/core.md

 * Log viewers are hidden behind a protected route

 **Controllers**
-* Ensure each controller function does not go over 250 lines
 * Be on the lookout for duplicated code - recommend refactoring into helper classes or models if so
 * Ensure all requests are validated either through a validator or custom request
 * Errors are handled correctly in try catch blocks